devops-vesi/zfaca_accessibility_training/README.md

 ✅ **Summary**

 - **Codespaces:** Instant setup, recommended for the workshop.
-- **VSCode or BAS:** Requires local installation, alternative if Codespaces is not available.
+- **VSCode or BAS:** Requires installation and setup.
+Choose this option if you prefer using a traditional development environment.

 ---